michelem09/MagentoCustomizePriceFilter/README.md

 # Magento - Customize Price Filter extension

+## Forked by @michelem09
+This is a fork to give compatibility versus Magento 1.5.1.0 too.

 ## Overview
 Magento is able to display price ranges in the layered navigation.
 It offers 3 ways to calculate price step.
 But none of them allows to specify exactly the price ranges you want to see.